sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 Pending resolution.
 Ideas around:

-- IT Projects are capped at $2.5M, limiting the ability of a project sponsor to fund an expensive IT product (e.g. proprietary product)
+- IT Projects are capped at $2.5M, limiting the ability of a project sponsor to fund an expensive IT product (e.g., proprietary product)
 - Promoting the adoption of OSS instead
-- Enterprise Architecture and Solution Architecture at IT Project inception identifying re-usable components to be in scope of IT solution for the IT Project
+- Enterprise Architecture and Solution Architecture at IT Project inception identifying reusable components to be in scope of IT solution for the IT Project
 - DevOps teams would still require to go through procurement processes should they want to procure a proprietary solution or support agreement.

 ### 2.3.
 Financials for IT Products’ evolution (lifecycle management)

 #### 2.3.1.
 Summary

 We cannot tax financials to a project once it is closed.
-Yet, software maintenance is not just operational costs, it’s managing the technical debt and its evolution from end-user feedbacks without the burden of creating projects.
+Yet, software maintenance is not just operational costs, it’s managing the technical debt and its evolution from end-user feedback without the burden of creating projects.

 #### 2.3.2.
 Raised by stakeholder(s)